demisto/content/Packs/ForcepointDLP/README.md

 3. Click **Add New**.
 4. When configuring the Syslog Collector, change the format to *CEF*.

-*NOTE*: The log format is CEF, the name of the *Vender* and the *Product* will be based on vendor and product fields in the raw data.
+*NOTE*: The log format is CEF.
+The name of the *Vender* and the *Product* will be based on the vendor and product fields in the raw data.